Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 I’ve heard of people tipping 10.000 VND each and others tipping over 100.000 VND.

 I’ve also heard of instances where the boat rower aggressively demands a tip or asks for a bigger one.
-If this happened to me, I’d be leaving the boat as far as possible, wallet still in my pocket.
+If this happened to me, I’d be leaving the boat as fast as possible, wallet still in my pocket.

 Other fellow travelers have also reported being asked to tip while they were still on the boat to progress further or to go to more places.
 That one is absolutely ridiculous but I don’t see what you could do in such a case.